Barrie Leslie Konicov: From Libertarian to scofflaw

-Konicov's Libertarian political leanings eventually led him to a 1994 bid for Michigan district 3 seat in the United States House of Representatives.
-He placed third in a race that ended in a landslide for incumbent Republican Vernon Ehlers.
-Konicov continued the pursuit of greater political liberties through tax protest, founding De-Taxing America and self-publishing his book, "The Great Snow Job" which argues the legitimacy of Federal income tax on the basis that the revenue goes to the privately owned Federal Reserve, not the Department of Treasury.
-This inspired 138 of his customers to withhold from the government $3.3 million in taxes.
-Konicov had also not filed his own taxes for 1994, 1995, and 1996.
+Running as a Libertarian, Konicov made a 1994 bid for the Michigan district 3 seat in the U.S. House of Representatives.
+Incumbent Republican Vernon Ehlers won in a landslide; Konicov placed third, receiving less than 2% of the vote.

+Konicov continued as a tax protester.
+He did not file taxes for 1994, 1995, or 1996.
+He founded the De-Taxing America seminars and self-published his book The Great Snow Job arguing that federal income tax revenue is illegitimately sent to the Federal Reserve rather than to the Department of Treasury.
+The government lost $3.3 million of expected tax revenue from 138 of his De-Taxing America customers.

 The Internal Revenue Service pursued charges against Konicov, and on June 22, 2001, Konicov was convicted on one count of conspiracy to defraud the United States and three counts of willfully failing to file Federal income tax returns.
-The trial was prosecuted by the same U.S. Attorney who oversaw the 1981 FDA raid of Potentials Unlimited, Phillip J. Green, who stated in a press release, "At this time, when citizens are uniting, all taxpayers need to pay their fair share.
+The trial was prosecuted by the same U.S. Attorney who oversaw the 1981 FDA raid of Potentials Unlimited, Phillip J. Green, who stated in a press release:"At this time, when citizens are uniting, all taxpayers need to pay their fair share.
 It is these collected taxes that fund the Federal agencies that are currently called upon to serve the safety and security needs of each and everyone.
-This verdict and sentence should send a strong message to those people who are engaged in similar activities and I urge them to comply with the Federal tax laws."
-On October 15, 2001, Konicov was sentenced to 87 months in a federal penitentiary followed by three years probation.
+This verdict and sentence should send a strong message to those people who are engaged in similar activities and I urge them to comply with the Federal tax laws."On October 15, 2001, Konicov was sentenced to 87 months in a federal penitentiary followed by three years probation.
 In addition, the judge ordered Konicov to pay his own back taxes which totaled $11,311.81.